-I’ve been trained in school events by the National Literacy Trust and have recently joined the team of authors at the Wallace Collection which delivers creative writing workshops to visiting schools.
-My school visit fees are well within Society of Author averages, if booked directly with me: £150 for a single session, £250 for a half day and £350 for a full day, plus travel expenses.
-[NB For bookings made after 31 March 2017, rates will rise to £175 for a single session, £275 for a half day (two sessions plus signings) and £400 for a full day (three sessions plus signings)].
+I’ve been trained in school events by the National Literacy Trust and have recently joined the team of authors at the Wallace Collection which delivers free creative writing workshops in the museum to visiting schools, both primary and secondary.
+(Book here and subscribe to the teacher mailing list here.)
+My school visit fees are well within Society of Author averages, if booked directly with me: £175 for a single session, £275 for a half day (two sessions plus signings) and £400 for a full day (three sessions plus signings).

 If you’re wondering how an author visit could benefit your school, have a look at these slideshows, one from CWISL and one from the Society of Authors.
 You’ll find the Society of Authors guide to organising a school visit here.
 I also enjoy participating in panel events and quizzes and welcome invitations from teenage and adult book groups.

 See below for USEFUL INFORMATION and TESTIMONIALS.